January 23, 2016

 Performance - Two selections of medium difficulty.

-2. Movements of sonatas, concertos, or solo pieces by composers such as Corelli, Handel, Vivaldi, Rossini, or Telemann.
+2. Movements of sonatas, concertos, or solo pieces by classical composers (such as Corelli, Handel, Vivaldi, Rossini, or Telemann, etc)

 TIMPANI: One movement from "Sonata for Timpani" by John Beck.
 OR One etude from "Fundamental Method for Timpani" by Mitchell Peters.
 Tuning fourths and fifths.